Guidance

 As the G7 has agreed to co-ordinate their sanctions regime in relation to Russia, you might also need to consider these regimes where a Russian designated person is or may be involved:

-If you have exposure to more than one regime (for example by offering services in multiple jurisdictions or to international clients or counter-parties), you will need to consider how you will satisfy each of these regimes in their own right, including where appropriate seeking licences or their equivalent instruments from other national relevant authorities.
-This is not just an issue of designated persons of one regime not being recognised as such by another regime.
-For example, in some parts of the US regime, there is no concept of control, unlike in the UK regimes, whereas they do have the concept of accumulated ownership (for example an entity is owned 25 per cent by one designated person and 26 per cent by another designated person it would be considered as a designated person in its own right because of this).
+If you have exposure to more than one regime (for example by offering services in multiple jurisdictions or to international clients or counterparties), you will need to consider how you will satisfy each regimes in its own right.
+This might include seeking licences or their equivalent instruments from other national relevant authorities.
+This is not just an issue of some individuals being designated persons under one regime but not the other.
+For example, there are differences between the US and UK regimes in terms of ownership and control.

-Some regimes (in particular the US) may have extra-territorial implications.
+Some regimes, in particular the US, may have extra-territorial implications.
 So even if there is no obvious US nexus to a transaction, US sanctions may still be relevant.
-This is also sometimes the case where sanctions apply to all US nationals, even those outside of the US (for example living and working in a UK law firm.)
+This is also sometimes the case where sanctions apply to all US nationals, even those outside of the US, for example, living and working in a UK law firm.
+In particular, the US sanctions regime claims worldwide jurisdiction over all transactions using US dollars.

 It is also worth considering that in limited examples, where a non-US entity has facilitated transactions that were banned by the US regime, but which were not illegal for a foreign firm to facilitate, that the US does have the option of extending their sanction to include the foreign firm.
 This is a risk you should consider if providing sanctioned services legally permitted by the UK but that would be illegal in the US.